menhaj007/reach_mastermind/README.md

 =>: openJDK runtime Environment OS…
 =>: openJDK 64bit Server VM…
 ```
-2. Please make sure you have IntelliJ Idea installed.
-You can also download here ->
+2. Please make sure you have IntelliJ IDEA installed.
+You can also download it from here ->
    -- https://www.jetbrains.com/idea/
 3. Random API generator.
    --  You can create your own API, or can you use the temporary one available inside the project.